agilscripts/Large-Language-Model-LLM-Fine-Tuned-on-H-1B-Visa-Data-Using-GPT-2/README.md

 ## Overview

 This project is a Flask-based web application that acts as a visa assistant.
 The application uses OpenAI’s GPT model to answer visa-related questions in real-time.
-The assistant provides helpful guidance on visa application processes and travel-related queries.
+The assistant provides guidance on visa application processes and travel-related queries.
 Users simply input their question, and the assistant responds with detailed information.

 ## Key Features